Ch'apiri

 Ch'apiri (Aymara ch'api thorn, -(i)ri a suffix, also spelled Chapairi) is a 4302 m mountain in the Andes of Bolivia.
-It is located in the Oruro Department, Sajama Province, Curahuara de Carangas Municipality.
-It lies east of a village of that name.
+It is located in the Oruro Department, Sajama Province, Curahuara de Carangas Municipality.The mountain is situated east of a village with the same name.
 The Ch'apiri River originates at the mountain..
 It flows to Curahuara de Carangas in the north.